anza-xyz/platform-tools/README.md

 This repository is used to build the toolchain binaries in GitHub Actions.
 The created tarballs are uploaded as build artifacts in GitHub Actions.

+The release of the binaries is fully automated.
+Do not release manually.
+To release the binaries, push a release tag that starts with the '*v*' character, e.g. `v1.2`.
+The GitHub workflow automatically triggers a new build, creates a release with the name of the tag, and uploads the toolchain tarballs as the release assets.